jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

     }
 ```

-##### Listing 10-4: Two functions that differ only in their names and the types in their signatures
+##### Two functions that differ only in their names and the types in their signatures

-The `largest_i32` function is the one we extracted in Listing 10-3 that finds the largest `i32` in a slice.
+The `largest_i32` function finds the largest `i32` in a slice.
 The `largest_char` function finds the largest `char` in a slice.
 The function bodies have the same code, so let’s eliminate the duplication by introducing a generic type parameter in a single function.

 To parameterize the types in the new function we’ll define, we need to name the type parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
 But we’ll use `T` because, by convention, parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is CamelCase.
 Short for “type,” `T` is the default choice of most Rust programmers.